Careers360 Logo

 BVSc Course Details- Highlights

 The Bachelor of Veterinary Science (BVSc) is an undergraduate programme that focuses on diagnosing and treating diseases in animals.
 This complete course provides individuals with the necessary skills to pursue a career in veterinary science.
-Here are some key details such as duration, fees, and career opportunities.
+Below are some of the key highlights, such as duration, fees, and career opportunities.

 Course Name